diesaldano/pokedex-challenge/README.md

 ## About Project Pokedex
 Pokedex app challenge is a project created with React and their ecosystem.
 Tools used such as: react functional, components and containers, react-icons, react hooks, hooks customize, css flex and grid, mobile first and react context.
-This project is presented for the Zarego company, a technology agency that specializes in software.

 ## Requirements:
 The ui/ux interface is in Figma: